 - If a man has a low sperm count or has problems ejaculating, techniques such as PESA or TESE may be utilized.
 Percutaneous epididymal sperm aspiration (or PESA) is when a doctor penetrates the scrotum with a needle and draws sperm into a syringe.
 Testicular sperm extraction (or TESE) is the use of gathering sperm by removing of a small amount of testicular tissue.
 Both PESA and TESE can be performed either under local anesthesia or with IV anesthesia and the procedures usually last only about 30 minutes.

-If you have additional quesions about male infertility, please submit your question to our experts or schedule an appointment with a Shady Grove Fertility physician by fill out our online request form or by calling 888.761.1967
+If you have additional quesions about male infertility, please schedule an appointment with a Shady Grove Fertility physician by calling 888.761.1967